 I am an experienced counsellor/psychotherapist with accreditation from the BACP.
-I work for the NHS and with private clients.
+I have worked extensively for the NHS and with private clients.

-I offer private sessions on Mondays, Wednesdays and Thursdays at my home practice in SW18 (between Wimbledon Park, Earlsfield and Southfields, with excellent transport links and on-street parking).
+I am available for private sessions on Mondays, Wednesdays and Thursdays at my home practice in SW18 (between Wimbledon Park, Earlsfield and Southfields, with excellent transport links and on-street parking).
+Or via online media.

 Sessions are usually weekly (at the same time each week) and last for 50 minutes.
 If a set time is not possible, I do try to be flexible.
 75 minute sessions are also an option.